-The Board had established three committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
+The Board had established two committees to assist in the execution of its duties and to allow detailed consideration of complex issues.
 Current committees of the Board are the Nomination and Remuneration Committee and the Audit, Risk and Compliance Committee.
-The Development and Finance Committee's tenure ceased in September 2016 after fulfilling its intended purpose of reviewing and establishing Company strategy and guiding the successful completion of the Entitlement Offer.
 The necessity for and structures and memberships of the respective committees are reviewed regularly.